 725 International Tax.
-Spring, (3) Mr. Ortolani.
+Spring (3), Mr. Ortolani.

 A study of United States taxation of multi-national business operations.
-The topics covered may include a comparison of branch and subsidiary operations, the sourcing rules, controlled foreign corporations, foreign tax credits, tax treaties, transfer pricing, and the taxation of nonresident aliens and foreign corporations.
+The topics covered include a comparison of branch and subsidiary operations, the source of income rules, controlled foreign corporations, foreign tax credits, tax treaties, transfer pricing, and the taxation of nonresident aliens and foreign corporations deriving income from investments in the United States.

 719 Professional Responsibility in Tax Practice.
-Fall (1), Mr. Coven.
+Fall (1), Mr. Gunn.
 Required.

 An examination of the rules of conduct and ethical practice that are of particular importance to tax professionals.
 Through discussion of hypothetical situations, this course is designed to produce a sensitivity to the ethical problems that may arise in a tax practice.
+This course must be taken with 715 Tax Research Methods.